Women's World Cup security heightened ahead of opening match following deadly shooting in Auckland

 “We felt safe the whole time,” Mjelde said in a statement.
 “FIFA has a good security system at the hotel, and we have our own security officer in the squad.
 Everyone seems calm and we are preparing as normal for the game tonight.”

-“There will be an increased security presence within the precinct and across the venue.
-Additional traffic management measures are in place,” Eden Park said.
+A minute of silence was observed before the start of the game in Auckland.

 The shooting happened early Thursday morning at the start of rush hour in New Zealand's largest city.
-The gunman was armed with a pump-action shotgun, said New Zealand Prime Minister Chris Hipkins.
-He added police arrived 1 minute after the first emergency call and had run straight into harm’s way to save the lives of others.
+The gunman was armed with a shotgun, said New Zealand Prime Minister Chris Hipkins.
+He added police arrived within minutes of the first emergency call and ran straight into harm’s way to save the lives of others.

 The gunman was found dead in an elevator, said Acting Police Superintendent Sunny Patel.

-In addition to the three dead, at least six others were injured, officials said.
+In addition to the three dead, at least four others were injured, including a police officer who was transported to the hospital in critical condition but is now listed in stable condition, the New Zealand police wrote on Twitter.

 “New Zealand Football are shocked by the incident in Auckland CBD this morning,” the team said in a statement.
 “We can confirm that all of the Football Ferns team and staff are safe.”

-Although Hipkins said his attendance of the opening match was now “under review” he said the tournament would go on as planned.
+Hipkins had initially said his attendance of the opening match was “under review” after the shooting, but he was in the stands and singing the New Zealand national anthem during the opening ceremony.

 “Clearly with the FIFA World Cup kicking off this evening, there are a lot of eyes on Auckland,” Hipkins said.
 “The government has spoken to FIFA organizers this morning and the tournament will proceed as planned.
 I want to reiterate that there is no wider national security threat.
 This appears to be the action of one individual.”